-To emphasize the conflict between agents (arising when the Destination manager chooses to grant building permits for second homes or hotels), we represent the optimization problem as a linear model, where a potential conflict stems from the assumption of the two agents who have different (linear) preferences regarding the allocation of limited resources and thus clashing interests.
-The linear optimization problem allows for a comparison of two extreme solutions: a corner solution (clash) and an internal solution (compromise)9.
+To emphasize the conflict between agents (arising when Destination manager chooses to grant building permits for second homes or hotels), we represent the optimization problem as a linear model, where a potential conflict stems from the assumption of the two agents who have different linear preferences about the allocation of limited resources and thus clashing interests.
+The linear optimization problem allows for a comparison of two extreme solutions: a corner solution (clash) and an internal solution (compromise).
 In addition, if one agent has the "power to regulate" the conflict, she can enforce different policies to reach a given aim.
 Three different policies are considered: laissez faire (no intervention), taxation (indirect control) and de-taxation policy (de-taxation of reinvested profits) which is a temporary tax exemption on a share of reinvested profits.
-An example of implementation of the de-taxation policy is the partial de-taxation of reinvested profits introduced in
+An example of implementation of the de-taxation policy is the partial de-taxation of reinvested profits introduced in Italy by the Law 383/2001.
+More recently, a similar policy has also been recommended by the European Economic and Social Committee8.